OrchardCMS/OrchardCore/src/docs/reference/modules/AdminMenu/README.md

 Note that each one of these nodes can have other nodes nested on it.
 The nesting is done through drag and drop on the UI.

-## How are the Admin Menu rendered as admin menu items.
+## How are the Admin Menu rendered as admin menu items

-### How it works without the Admin Menu Module.
+### How it works without the Admin Menu Module

 The Admin Menu that OrchardCore provides out of the box it's built broadly speaking like this:

 1. NavigationManager retrieves all classes that implement INavigationProvider.
 There are many of them through many modules with the file name of "AdminMenu.cs".

 2. On each AdminMenu the NavigationManager calls the BuildNavigationAsync method, passing a builder to it.
 The builder is the object where each AdminMenu can add their own menuItems.

 3. Once all the AdminMenu classes finished adding their own menu items to the builder, the NavigationManager uses the info on the builder to "render" the full menu.

-### What changes when the Admin Menu is Enabled.
+### What changes when the Admin Menu is Enabled

 1. The AdminMenu module declares it's own INavigationProvider and so it will be called too by NavigationManager.
 The name of that INavigationProvider is AdminMenuNavigationProvidersCoordinator.

 2. The coordinator retrieves all AdminMenu stored on the database and for each one of them call a BuildTreeAsync method, where each node add recursively its own menu items to the builder.

 ## Deployment Plan Step and Recipe Step
 The module provides an Admin Menu Deployment Step.
 So an admin user can expend some time configuring a custom admin menu, add it to a deployment plan, export a json file, and use the generated json on a setup recipe.
 This way the sites that are built using that recipe will have the admin menu as the user prepared it.

 ## Permissions